monstermax/node-docker-venv/README.md

 Re-run a newer installer.

-## Uninstall
+## Uninstall from your project

-Remove the files/folders you added to the repo (at minimum `.envrc` and `.envrc.sandbox`).
+Remove the `.envrc`.
 If you committed them, remove from VCS too.

+## Uninstall globally

+Remove the files/folders into `$HOME/.node-docker-venv`